Ronn Torossian

 Ronn D. Torossian (born 1974) is an American public relations executive, founder of New York City-based 5W Public Relations (5WPR), and author.
-Torossian built his firm's brand through aggressive media tactics, which have, at times, enmeshed him in controversy.

-Torossian has been heavily involved in Israeli right-wing politics and activism.
+Torossian has been heavily involved in right-wing politics and pro-Israel activism.
+He has a long-standing association with Betar and helped relaunch and serve in the leadership of the militant pro-Israel group Betar US.
+Torossian's aggressive and confrontational approach has brought him into conflict with other Jewish organisations, such as the Anti-Defamation League.

 Early life

 Torossian was born in Brooklyn, New York, grew up in The Bronx and attended Stuyvesant High School in New York City.
 At age 13, at the insistence of his mother, he joined Betar, the international Zionist youth movement associated with Israel's Likud party.
 While at SUNY Albany, Torossian became national president of the North American branch of Betar.
 After completing his undergraduate degree, he moved to Israel, where he sought his master's degree, but quit his studies to get involved in political activism.
 Torossian founded, together with fellow Betar members (and later Israeli politicians) Danny Danon and Yoel Hasson, an organization called Yerushalyim Shelanu (Our Jerusalem), which promoted Jewish settlement in East Jerusalem.